Olivier Boscagli: PSV

 On 17 July 2019, Boscagli moved to the Netherlands, joining Eredivisie side PSV Eindhoven.
+In six seasons at the club, he made over 200 appearances and won two Eredivisie titles, two Johan Cruyff Shields and a KNVB Cup.

 Brighton and Hove Albion

 On 2 July 2025, Boscagli joined Premier League club Brighton & Hove Albion, signing a five-year contract.
 He scored on his Albion debut, opening the scoring with a deflected strike in an eventual 6–0 away win over Oxford United in the EFL Cup.

 International career

 Boscagli was born in Monaco, and is of French descent through his mother with roots in Arras.
 He represented France at the under-17, under-18, under-19 and under-20 levels.